MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 - The use of IaaS Virtual Machines significantly increases operational costs compared to PaaS services, through management responsibility of the virtual machine and the operating system.
   - Managing virtual machines necessitates the frequent roll-out of software packages and updates.

-- Virtual Machines can be deployed into [Availability zones](/azure/availability-zones/az-overview) to achieve higher levels of reliability.

 - [Availability Sets](/azure/virtual-machines/availability-set-overview) can be used to protect against network, disk and power failures by distributing virtual machines across up to fault domains and update domains.

-- See [Availability options for Azure Virtual Machines](/azure/virtual-machines/windows/manage-availability) for further details.
+- [Availability zones](/azure/availability-zones/az-overview) can be used to to achieve even higher levels of reliability by distributing VMs across physically separated data center within a region.

 - [Virtual Machine Scale Sets](/azure/virtual-machine-scale-sets/overview) (VMSS) provide functionality to automatically scale the number of virtual machines along with capabilities to monitor instance health and automatically repair [unhealthy instances](/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-automatic-instance-repairs).